Factbox: Sanctions on Iran’s oil sector

 Americans are prohibited from trading directly or indirectly with Iran’s oil sector, the government of Iran and individuals connected to the oil sector or in any financing of it.
 U.S. companies are also prevented from investing in Iran’s oil and gas industries or trading with them.

-Companies or individuals who are found to breach the sanctions could face significant fines, asset freezes, the risk of being cut off from the U.S. dollar banking system or potentially even be blacklisted themselves.
+Companies or individuals who breach the sanctions could face significant fines, asset freezes, the risk of being cut off from the U.S. dollar banking system or even be blacklisted themselves.

 EU SANCTIONS

-The EU has also imposed explicit sanctions prohibiting trade with Iran’s oil sector.
-This includes any business with the whole of the country’s energy sector or government agencies related to it.
+The EU has also imposed sanctions prohibiting trade with Iran’s oil sector.
+This includes any business with the whole of the country’s energy sector or government agencies related to it and any investments with the industry.

-EU sanctions also include the prohibition on European firms and individuals from the import, purchase or transport of Iranian gas, assistance in the construction of oil tankers as well as supplying vessels used to transport or store oil or petrochemical products.
+EU sanctions also prohibit European firms and individuals from importing or purchasing Iranian crude oil, petroleum products or natural gas and assisting in the construction of oil tankers as well as supplying vessels used to transport or store oil or petrochemical products.

 SHIPPING AND INSURANCE

-Iran’s oil sector also faces massive hurdles to the transportation of oil and also insuring cargoes.
+Iran’s oil sector also faces hurdles over the transportation of oil and insuring cargoes.

-EU and U.S. sanctions have blacklisted Iran’s shipping sector, including its top tanker owner NITC, meaning U.S. and European companies are prohibited with trading with it.

 NITC is Iran’s main transporter of oil.
 The country’s top port operator Tidewater Middle East Co is also sanctioned, which has complicated shipments from export terminals.

-Iran is also prohibited from securing services from international ship classification firms, which verify safety and environmental standards for vessels and key to insurance and port access for vessels.
+Iran is also prohibited from securing services from international ship classification firms, which verify safety and environmental standards for vessels and are vital to insurance and port access for ships.

 JOINT PLAN OF ACTION

-Under an initial agreement with Iran reached in November 2013, known as the Joint Plan of Action (JPOA), and rolled over subsequently until June 30, 2015, both the U.S. and EU relaxed some measures on Iran, which allowed the Islamic Republic to have access to some of its frozen oil revenues abroad and also allowed a modest easing of oil sales to top importers including China and India.
+Under an initial agreement with Iran reached in November 2013, known as the Joint Plan of Action (JPOA), and rolled over subsequently until June 30, 2015, both the U.S. and EU relaxed some measures on Iran.
+This allowed the Islamic Republic access to some of its frozen oil revenues abroad and a modest easing of restrictions on oil sales to top importers including China and India.

-While the JPOA had provided Iran with modest sanctions relief, including a temporary easing on insurance cover for permitted trades, ship insurers remain wary of extending cover on those trades due to concerns they may face sanctions exposure if any potential claims are made and extend after the current expiry of temporary measures on June 30, 2015.
+The JPOA had provided Iran with some sanctions relief, including a temporary easing on insurance cover for permitted trades.
+However, ship insurers remain wary of extending cover on those trades due to concerns they may face sanctions if any claims are made and the claims process extends beyond the current expiry of temporary measures on June 30, 2015.

-(Writing by Jonathan Saul, additional reporting by Timothy Gardner in Washington, editing by William Hardy)